 Each bathroom capacity will be limited to 3-person occupancy at a time.

 Signage stating the capacity limits will be placed outside each bathroom

 Tallit & Kippot

-Congregants and guests will need to provide their own Tallit.
+Congregants and guests will provide their own Tallit.

 Kippot may be provided by RTR or by a family hosting special event, but these are meant to be taken home and not reused by RTR.

-At this time RTR will follow Rockland County Health Department regulations for faith-based institutions, allowing 50% capacity for indoor events.
-RTR will and modify our capacity as the state and county regulations change.
+RTR will follow Rockland County Health Department regulations for faith-based institutions when determining capacity for indoor events.